 Section titled “Closed surfaces”Five constraints a reviewer can verify against the code:

-- Read-only in v1.
-Entity paths expose only
+- Read-only in v1: entity paths expose only

 GET.
-NoPOST,PUT,PATCH, orDELETEroute is registered; provisioning is out of scope. - Closed filter set.
-Callers cannot submit arbitrary query expressions.
+NoPOST,PUT,PATCH, orDELETEroute is registered; provisioning is out of scope. - Closed filter set: callers cannot submit arbitrary query expressions.
 Relay accepts

 only the operators declared in

-entities[].api.allowed_filtersand builds queries from its own plan. - Storage details stay private.
-Table names, column names, and connection strings never appear in responses or error messages.
+entities[].api.allowed_filtersand builds queries from its own plan. - Storage details stay private: table names, column names, and connection strings never appear in responses or error messages.

-- No token minting.
-In OIDC mode, Relay is a resource server: it verifies tokens issued by an external identity provider and never mints or refreshes them.
+- No token minting: in OIDC mode, Relay is a resource server: it verifies tokens issued by an external identity provider and never mints or refreshes them.